Food We Love: Linda Yu shares her family’s Thanksgiving stuffing recipe

 My family story

-It may be April, but I’m sharing a recipe that first became a part of my family tradition at Thanksgiving.
+I’m sharing a recipe that first became a part of my family tradition at Thanksgiving.
 For many Americans, Thanksgiving means turkey and bread stuffing.
 When 4-year-old me came to the United States, bread, as we know it, had never been part of my life.
 Since I had never eaten it or let alone seen it, the idea of stuffing did not sit well.

 Chinese bread is eaten by Northern Chinese; it’s steamed and looks like a round dumpling called a bao.
 But rice is the staple through most of China.
 Bread stuffing was weird to me, and my mother and grandmother knew our family wouldn’t appreciate it.
 So, like a lot of Asian families, we developed our own version of rice stuffing.